 Builders use blueprints, trial lawyers create case workups and football coaches follow game plans.
-For us freelance copywriters, it's the “creative brief” or what I call the project brief that serves as a guide.
+For those of us in web copywriting, it’s the “creative brief” or what I call the project brief that serves as a guide.

 My project brief gets sent to every client at the start and includes questions that will help me understand their business, their customers and our goals.